 One of the biggest sources of noise in a gym is steel dumbbells and barbells.
 These tend to clink against each other, which can be annoying to anyone living with you.
 Also, if you’ve ever dropped a barbell after a set, you know exactly how much impact noise it makes.

 If you don’t want to be responsible for a neighbor’s heart attack, use rubberized dumbbells or bumper plates instead.
 As opposed to a hard material like iron, rubber absorbs some of the force, leading to lower impact sounds.
 Also, they’re less likely to damage your floor.
 Combine this solution with a noise-canceling mat for better results.

-For more details about the advantages of bumper versus iron plates, check out this article.
+This resource details the advantages of bumper versus iron plates.
 It also features a wide range of bumper plate options.

 3 – Favor Continuous Movement Machines over Treadmills